AVianEco/Upload-Bioacoustic-Results-to-R/README.md

 This code is intended to be customized to your specific project.
 Users will need to open and review the code prior to use.
 Each script has a pre-amble.
 The pre-amble contains a section called "User Modifications Required".
 This section describes which portions of code are customizeable to the user's project.

 ## CONTACT ##
 Code provided is as-is, with no guarantees.
-If you have questions or issues you may wish to contact us directly at info@avianeco.com.
+If you have questions or issues you may wish to submit an issue or contact us directly at info@avianeco.com.

 ## LICENSE ##
 These R scripts are licensed under an Apache License, V2.0 © 2023 Tyne Baker, and A/Vian Ecological Consulting Inc.